-- only domestic animals may be kept as pets - wild animals may not be kept as pets (this includes locally caught frogs, snakes, etc.) - animal must be diurnal (awake during the day)
+- only domestic animals may be kept as pets - wild animals may not be kept as pets (this includes locally caught frogs, snakes, etc.)

 Responsibilities:

 The primary educator in the classroom is considered the animal's guardian/caregiver, and is responsible for ensuring that all of the animal's physical and psychological needs are met.